arunma/rafting/README.md

 ## What it is

 - **Educational:** This project is intended to be a learning resource for understanding the Raft consensus algorithm.
-- **Implementation of essential features:** This project implements the essential features of the Raft algorithm, including
+- **Minimal:** This project implements the essential features of the Raft algorithm, including
     - leader election
     - log replication
     - log consistency